Make-School-Courses/ARCHIVE-MOB-1-Swift-iOS-Xcode/02-Variables-Functions-Operators/Readme.md

 Playgrounds allow you to write Swift code and experiment without building an entire app.
 You can build cool features, experiment and execute your code quickly.

-## Variables
-A variable in Swift is declared with the ```var``` keyword.
-When a value is a variable, it can be changed from one value to another, as long as its of the same type.

-<script src="//repl.it/embed/JVeb/0.js"></script>

-### Immutabilty

-Variables marked with ```let``` become *constants*.
-This means you cannot change its original value.

-<script src="//repl.it/embed/JVdl/0.js"></script>

-Swift is a strongly typed language.
-What that means is that when you assign a value to a variable, it cannot be changed from its original type.

-<script src="//repl.it/embed/JVeC/0.js"></script>

-### The case for immutability

-Why does Swift bother so much about immutability?
-Why would you want data that never changes when data is always changing?

 ## Swift Types - Enums, Structs, Classes, Protocols